Connecticut Facts for Kids

 Motto - "Qui transtulit sustinet" - He who transplanted still sustains

 Flower - Mountain Laurel

 Area - approximately 5,544 square miles

-Worksheets and puzzles for kids to learn more about Connecticut
+Activity sheets, fun facts, and more fun ways for kids to learn about Connecticut wildlife

 From TeachersFirst.
 A comprehensive resource on Connecticut